jszwedko/continuous-delivery-pitt.github.io/slides.md

 ---

-# Feature request: As a user, I should be able to add a due date for each todo
+# Feature request: As a user, I should be able to add a description for each todo

 # Presenter Notes
-- Add due date, but introduce bug with description
+- Add description but introduce bug with title (cannot save title)
 - Motivate need for tests

 ---